Don’t let this year’s round of seasonal bugs sabotage your winter plans.

 - Take away tips

-Blocked noses are fairly common this time of year with all the bugs and viruses in the air.
+Blocked noses are fairly common this time of year with the colder weather and so many bugs and viruses around.

-An infection can result in congestion, which may also affect your sinuses.
+An infection can result in congestion, which may also affect your sinuses and leave you with headaches.

-You might think having a stuffy nose is just part and parcel of a cold and something you simply have to put up with but actually there are a number of natural remedies that can clear your airways, without having to resort to pharmaceutical drugs that may make you drowsy.
+You might think having a stuffy nose is just part and parcel of a cold and something you have to just put up with but there are a number of natural remedies that can clear your airways, without having to resort to pharmaceutical drugs that may make you drowsy.

 Watch Kerstie Chisholm / Health Director @ Amchara Health Retreats demonstrate & create a simple, natural mucus cough remedy!